oneconcern/datamon/README.md

-# Trumpet
+# Datamon

-Trumpet is a datascience tool that helps managing data at scale.
+Datamon is a datascience tool that helps managing data at scale.
 It's main goals are to version data and models together with the results they produce.
 A secondary goal to managing the data might be that it provides a scheduler to run jobs on top of a kubernetes cluster or with a serverless framework.

-The name is a reference to [Torricelli's Trumpet](https://en.wikipedia.org/wiki/Gabriel%27s_Horn) aka [Gabriel's Horn](https://en.wikipedia.org/wiki/Gabriel%27s_Horn)

 ## Design